-Some clock mainsprings are very powerful and can cause injury to the owner's hand or wrist if they, or their associated ratchet and click, fail; it is important that you treat these components with respect and ensure that they are delivered back to the owner in the best possible condition.
+Clock mainsprings are very powerful and can cause injury to the hand or wrist if they, or their associated ratchet and click, fail.
+It is important that you treat these components with respect and ensure that they are delivered back to the owner in the best possible condition.
 A few older clocks and watches may contain harmful substances such as radium on luminous dials or mercury in a glass jar pendulum, and appropriate measures must be taken to maintain them in a safe condition.